ibleaman/JPPC/concerts.md

 *********

-### * YIDDISH SONGS OF DEFIANCE – BENEFIT PERFORMANCE FOR THE RESETTLEMENT OF AFGHAN AND UKRAINIAN REFUGEES *
+### * CHUTZPAH!
+YIDDISH SONGS OF DEFIANCE – BENEFIT PERFORMANCE FOR THE RESETTLEMENT OF AFGHAN AND UKRAINIAN REFUGEES *

 ### Sunday, December 10, 2023
 ### 1:15 p.m. - 2:30 p.m.